WebAssembly/spec/spectec/test-prose/TEST.md

 3. Return $bool(($signed_(N, i_1) >= $signed_(N, i_2))).

 lpacknum_ lt_u1 c
-1. If the type of lt_u1 is numtype, then:
+1. If lt_u1 is numtype, then:
   a.
 Return c.
-2. Assert: Due to validation, the type of lt_u1 is packtype.
+2. Assert: Due to validation, lt_u1 is packtype.
 3. Let packtype be lt_u1.
 4. Return $wrap__($size($lunpack(packtype)), $psize(packtype), c).

 lunpacknum_ lt_u1 c
-1. If the type of lt_u1 is numtype, then:
+1. If lt_u1 is numtype, then:
   a.
 Return c.
-2. Assert: Due to validation, the type of lt_u1 is packtype.
+2. Assert: Due to validation, lt_u1 is packtype.
 3. Let packtype be lt_u1.
 4. Return $extend__($psize(packtype), $size($lunpack(packtype)), U, c).

 cpacknum_ zt_u1 c
-1. If the type of zt_u1 is consttype, then:
+1. If zt_u1 is consttype, then:
   a.
 Return c.
-2. Assert: Due to validation, the type of zt_u1 is packtype.
+2. Assert: Due to validation, zt_u1 is packtype.
 3. Let packtype be zt_u1.
 4. Return $wrap__($size($lunpack(packtype)), $psize(packtype), c).

 cunpacknum_ zt_u1 c
-1. If the type of zt_u1 is consttype, then:
+1. If zt_u1 is consttype, then:
   a.
 Return c.
-2. Assert: Due to validation, the type of zt_u1 is packtype.
+2. Assert: Due to validation, zt_u1 is packtype.
 3. Let packtype be zt_u1.
 4. Return $extend__($psize(packtype), $size($lunpack(packtype)), U, c).

 unop_ nt_u1 unop_u1 i_u1
-1. If the type of nt_u1 is Inn, then:
+1. If nt_u1 is Inn, then:
   a.
 Let Inn be nt_u1.
   b.
 Let i be i_u1.
   c.
 If (unop_u1 = CLZ), then: